jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 added for you automatically with its **Ignore From Build** setting checked.
 This ensures that props won't accidentally be included in your teleport area.

+### Audience

+Sets in Flipside include an **Audience** object that marks where your in-VR audience will appear when that feature of Flipside Studio is added.
+You can adjust its position to appear anywhere on set, but you can only rotate it so it remains upright in order to maintain audience comfort.
+You can also adjust its scale so the audience can be larger or smaller than the set, creating an interesting effect for your viewers.

 ### Lighting and sky

 Lighting is a complex topic that's too big to cover here, but we will go over the available lighting